 By Carla Anderson

-According to the Feb.
-12 enrollment report issued by the U.S. Department of Health and Human Services (HHS), more than 101,200 Georgia residents selected a private health plan and an additional 51,500 qualified for Medicaid or the Children’s Health Insurance Program (CHIP).
+According to the March 11 enrollment report issued by the U.S. Department of Health and Human Services (HHS), nearly 140,000 Georgia residents selected a private health plan.
 Georgia ranks sixth among state’s using HealthCare.gov and eighth overall in the number of people who have selected health plans.
+Georgia is at 85 percent of the federal government’s target for signups through five months of the initial open enrollment period.

 Georgia is also among that states that rejected an expansion of the Medicaid program.
-While Deal has repeatedly said Medicaid expansion would cost the state too much, his administration has shown some signs that it may reconsider.
-In particular, an advisor expressed interest in the “premium assistance” option, which uses Medicaid funding to enable low-income residents to purchase private insurance through the marketplace.
-Perhaps in response, a House Republican introduced a bill that would require the General Assembly to approve any change to the state’s Medicaid rules.
-By not expanding Medicaid, the state is leaving 400,000 low-income residents in a coverage gap — unable to qualify for either Medicaid or subsidies through the marketplace.
+While Deal has repeatedly said Medicaid expansion would cost the state too much, his administration did show some signs that it may reconsider.
+In particular, an advisor to Deal expressed interest in the “premium assistance” option, which uses Medicaid funding to enable low-income residents to purchase private insurance through the marketplace.
+The General Assembly responded by passing a bill that gives it authority over any changes to the state’s Medicaid rules.
+By not expanding Medicaid, the state is leaving up to 650,000 low-income residents in a coverage gap — unable to qualify for either Medicaid or subsidies through the marketplace.

 Five insurers are selling individual policies through the federal marketplace in Georgia: Alliant, Blue Cross and Blue Shield of Georgia, Humana, Kaiser Foundation Health Plan, and Peach State.